 Activity

-Activities in Android are the components that provide a specific user interface for user interaction.
+Activities in Android are the components that provide a user interface for user interactions.

 Fragments (Fragment)

-Fragments are blocks of the user interface within an activity, which can be reused in different activities.
+Fragments are blocks of user interface within an activity, which can be reused across different activities.

 Services (services)